2015 Saskatchewan Scotties Tournament of Hearts

 The 2015 Viterra Saskatchewan Scotties Tournament of Hearts, the provincial women's curling championship of Saskatchewan were held January 21 to 25 at the Assiniboia Curling Club in Assiniboia, Saskatchewan.
 The winning team was the Stefanie Lawton rink from Saskatoon, who defeated the Michelle Englot rink in the final for the second straight year.
-Her team will represent Saskatchewan at the 2015 Scotties Tournament of Hearts in Moose Jaw.
+Her team represented Saskatchewan at the 2015 Scotties Tournament of Hearts in Moose Jaw.

 Teams

 The teams are listed as follows: